redr0/rLib/README.md

 ScoreboardManager.setLayoutProvider(new ScoreboardLayoutProvider());

 ```
-It depends on Protocollib and the spigot used is the mSpigot
+It depends on ProtocolLib and the spigot used is the mSpigot